 Tuition and student fees for the courses you are taking are paid through Accounting Services:

 UVic Tuition does not accept credit card payments for deposits or tuition fees.
-For information on how to pay your tuition fees, click here.
+Visit the UVic Tuition, fees & budgeting for information on payment options.
 Note that you will not be billed until your fees are late.
 You can find out how much you owe through your Online Tools.

 Credit students: your T2202a forms are available through UVic's Online Tools.